Blinds Are Up! Poker Timer Guide

-The good news is that Blinds Are Up! has the tools that will do all the hard calculations for you, including calculating how many chips to use, generating a blinds schedule, and what prizes to award at the end of the game.
+The good news is that Blinds Are Up! has the tools that will do all the hard calculations for you, including generating an appropriate blinds schedule, calculating how many chips will be required, and calculating the sizes of the prizes to award at the end of the game.

 Set Up Tournament